-All Stark State students are subject to the Family Educational Rights and Privacy Act (FERPA) guidelines.
-A student must sign a Consent to Release form allowing you to have access to his/her records.
+All Stark State College students are subject to the Family Education Rights and Privacy Act (FERPA) guidelines.
+A student must sign a consent to release form allowing you to have access to his/her records.
 Grades are sent to the high school at the end of each semester.

 Once you have been admitted to the college, you will receive a letter with an ID card attached.
-You will also receive instructions on how to access your mystarkstate account on the internet.
+You will also receive instructions on how to access your mystarkstate account online.
 You should request your transcript through your account.
 You will also be able to access your schedule, grades, use the email, apply for financial aid, and so much more.

 A successful college credit plus student is disciplined, self-directed, academically able, and socially mature.